zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Symptom:**

 API ML components configured with SAF keyring are not able to start due to an unrecoverable exception.
-The message indicates that `safkeyring` is unknown protocol.
+The message indicates that `safkeyring` is an unknown protocol.

 **Examples:**
 ```